paulhectork/aiiinotate-benchmark/outtakes.md

 ## Delete

 - **mass deleting documents is slow on very large collections**:
-    - noticed when doing `Benchmark.purge` with 1.000 manifests, 10.000 canvases/manifest, 100.000.000 annotations: several minutes to delete documents
+    - noticed when doing `Benchmark.purge` (which deleted all annotations on manifests using parrallelized HTTP queries to routes of the annotation server) with 1.000 manifests, 10.000 canvases/manifest, 100.000.000 annotations: +1h to delete all 100M annotations
     - explanation:
         - mongo locks the database from start of a delete query until the query is completed.
 If the delete filter is not done on an index field, what happens in a *collection scan*: every single document is successively read from disk.
         - [see this explanation](https://stackoverflow.com/a/33164008)